Deformation Quantization via Categorical Factorization Homology: Enriched category theory

 \section{Enriched category theory}

 The main goal of this section is to recall and establish some basic results from $\mathcal{V}$-enriched category theory, where throughout this section, $\mathcal{V}$ is always a closed symmetric monoidal category.
-We start with a brief review of enriched coends in Section \ref{Sec:enriched coends}, since they will play an important role for computations later.
-Then in Section \ref{sect:the-2-cat-VCat} we recall the definition of the 2-category $\mathcal{V}\mhyphen \Cat$ of $\Va$-enriched categories, as well as show that it is \(\otimes\)-sifted cocomplete making it a suitable target for factorization homology.
+In Section \ref{sect:the-2-cat-VCat} we recall the definition of the 2-category $\mathcal{V}\mhyphen \Cat$ of $\Va$-enriched categories, as well as show that it is \(\otimes\)-sifted cocomplete making it a suitable target for factorization homology.
+Then we present a brief review of enriched coends in Section \ref{Sec:enriched coends}, since they will play an important role for computations later.
 Another important target will be the 2-category $\Va\mhyphen\Pres$ of enriched locally presentable categories, which will be discussed in Section \ref{sect:the-2cat-VPres}.

 As we have seen in the previous section, excision allows one to compute the value of factorization homology on more complicated manifolds as a relative tensor product of its value on simpler manifolds.
 We will give three explicit ways of computing these relative tensor products in Section \ref{sect:rel-tensor-products}.
 Finally, in Section \ref{sect:example-of-enriching-cat-complete-modules} we discuss our main example of enriching category, namely $\mathcal{V}=\widehat{\Ch\lmod}$, the category of complete modules over the formal power series ring $\Ch$.
 We also recall two important $\Va=\widehat{\Ch\lmod}$-enriched categories: the Drinfeld category and quantum group representations.